Best Advocacy Resource for Twice-Exceptional (2e) Students in Colorado

 The Best Option: Colorado IEP & 504 Advocacy Playbook

-The Colorado IEP & 504 Advocacy Playbook includes a dedicated Twice-Exceptional Advocacy Framework built specifically on ECEA Section 12.01.
+The Colorado IEP & 504 Advocacy Playbook includes a dedicated Twice-Exceptional Advocacy Framework built specifically on ECEA Rule 12.01(30).
 This isn't a sidebar or a footnote — it's a full chapter addressing the unique legal and procedural challenges 2e families face in Colorado.

 What the Playbook provides for 2e advocacy:

-• ALP/IEP integration framework — how to demand that the gifted plan and the IEP work together, with specific language for IEP meetings where the team tries to substitute ALP services for IEP services
+- ALP/IEP coordination framework — how to request that the gifted plan and the IEP work together, with specific language for IEP meetings where the team tries to substitute ALP services for IEP services

-• Compensatory education framework — if the district has been denying services based on the child's academic performance while the child's social-emotional functioning deteriorated, the Playbook provides the tracking and demand letter system to quantify what's owed
+- Compensatory education framework — if the district has been denying services based on the child's academic performance while the child's social-emotional functioning deteriorated, the Playbook provides a tracking and request-letter system to document what to request

 The Alternatives (and Their 2e Gaps)